Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Portfolio and workload views for high-level oversight across multiple projects

-• Automation rules reduce manual handoffs between team members
+• Automation rules reduce manual task handoffs between team members

 • Strong integration library including Slack, Google Drive, and Microsoft Teams

-• Visual timeline view is polished and presentation-ready for stakeholders
+• Visual timeline view is polished and ready for stakeholder presentations

 Cons:

-• Task dependencies and project dashboards locked behind paid plans
+• Task dependencies and project dashboards are locked behind paid plans

 Pricing: